derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 Then The follow is how this algorithm works(pseudo code) :
 1. Record & distance arrays record the initial status.
 2. Lock array is used to check whether we find the shortest path between "start point" to "[i] node".
 3. The Dijkstra loop will update the Record & distance arrays accroading to lock array.
-4.
+4. In short, if (a -> b) + (b -> c) < (a -> c), the route will be updated as (a -> b) + (b -> c).
+5. Step 4. will be executed n times to guarantee the a -> [i] node goes by shortest route, n is the # of vertice.
+6. Consequently, the average Big-O is inevitable O(n^2).

 Output would be like that:
 Start Point : 2
-Destination : 1
+Destination : 0
 Transportation : Walk
 Width Needed : 0.5
-Total Distance : 105
+Total Distance : 90
 Route & Width:
-2 -> 5 Distance : 20 Width : 4 Limits : 01111
+2 -> 5 Distance : 20 Width : 4 Limits : 11110
-5 -> 4 Distance : 10 Width : 3 Limits : 00111
+5 -> 4 Distance : 10 Width : 3 Limits : 11100
-4 -> 1 Distance : 75 Width : 8 Limits : 11111
+4 -> 3 Distance : 10 Width : 5 Limits : 11110
+3 -> 0 Distance : 50 Width : 4 Limits : 11110

 ***Postscript***